VictorEijkhout/make-support-files/README.md

 Likewise, a `CMAKE_MODULEPATH_SET` specification will be added to the `CMAKE_MODULE_PATH`, and `CMAKE_PREFIXPATH_SET` will be added to the `CMAKE_PREFIX_PATH`.

+## More module stuff

+Set the variable `HASBIN` to anything nonero to include a bin directory.
+Otherwise the installation will assume that only `DIR/LIB/INC` apply.

 # Customizations

 ## Autotools